ToucanProtocol/toucan-sdk/README.md

 # What if I can't find contract interactions that I need?

-You can always access any method or property of the bct, nct and tco2 contracts by first getting and storing them in a variable, like so:
+You can always access any method or property of the BCT, NCT and TCO2 contracts by first getting and storing them in a variable, like so:

 ```typescript
 toucan.setSigner(signer);